gamendoza26/acapella-detector/ATTRIBUTION.md

 All audio clips used in this project were **collected, recorded, and labeled by me**.
 No copyrighted original material is included in this repository.
 The dataset was created through audio clips on my personal Google Drive storage.

 ## AI Assistance Disclosure
-I used ChatGPT as a writing assistant for clarifying ideas, brainstorming next steps, debugging minor issues, and improving the clarity of my written documentation.
+I used ChatGPT as a writing assistant for clarifying ideas, brainstorming next steps, help debug coding issues, and improving the clarity of my written documentation.

 ## Academic Integrity Statement
 I affirm that this project represents my own work, and all external contributions are explicitly acknowledged here in accordance with Duke academic policies.